karthik-d/room-slot-booking/README.md

 ## Run your own instance!

-**Get the whole project and build atop, or simply plug in the features you need.**
+**Get the whole project and build atop ([`fork`](./fork)), or simply plug in the features you need ([`clone`](https://github.com/karthik-d/room-slot-booking.git)).**

 ### Getting the project
-- The repository can be cloned to another GitHub account or Donwloaded
+- [`Clone`](https://github.com/karthik-d/room-slot-booking.git) or [`fork`](./fork) the repository, based on what you need.
-- The virtual folder details the virtual environment in which the project is built
+- The [`virtual`](./virtual) folder details the environment sandbox for the project.
-- The roomBookingManager folder contains the project file system, in a specific hierarchy that must not be disturbed
+- The [`roomBookingManager`](./roomBookingManager) folder contains the project file system.
-- One can either use the same, which already has all the required dependencies or get only the prohect from here and install all dependencies as detailed in "requirements.txt"
+- Either reuse the environment, or install all dependencies as specified in [requirements.txt](./requirements.txt).
-- The instructions listed below are for Linux Based Systems
+- The instructions listed below are for *nix systems.

 ### Setting up the environment
-- It is advisable to run the project from a dedicated virtual environment
+- It is recommended that the project us run in a dedicated virtual environment.
-- One can use the "virtual" included in the repository or create one and install all dependencies listed in "requirements.txt"
-- Activate the environment
+- Once the environment is set up, activate the environment.
-- The listed information is for using the same environment i.e "virtual", included hin this repository
+- The listed information is for using the same environment i.e **virtual**, included hin this repository.
-  * Open a linux terminal
+  * Open a linux terminal.
-  * Naviagate to the folder where roomBookingManager and viirtual folders are located
+  * Navigate to the folder where roomBookingManager and viirtual folders are located.
-  * Use this command to activate the environment (called 'virtual')
+  * Use this command to activate the environment.
     ``` $ source virtual/bin/activate ```
-  * This should enter the environment
+  * This should enter the environment.
-  * Navigate into the roomBookingManager folder
+  * Navigate to the [`roomBookingManager`](./roomBookingManager) folder.

 ### Executing the project
-- Continue the steps here after "Setting up the environment"
-  * You should now be in the roomBookingManager folder (Note that this folder contains a sub-folder with the same name.
+  * You should now be in the [`roomBookingManager`](./roomBookingManager) folder.
+  **Note** that this folder contains a sub-folder with the same name.
 You must be located in the outer one.
-Hence, currently folders like api, users, customer_iface, etc in your present working directory)
   * Execute the following commands in order
   ```
   (virtual) $ sudo python3 manage.py makemigrations
   (virtual) $ sudo python3 manage.py migrate
   (virtual) $ sudo python3 manage.py runserver
   ```

   * On some systems, this might cause Import Errors as it may attempt to execute from outside the environment.
-In tat case, do this instead
+In that case, do this instead,
   ```
   (virtual) $ sudo ../virtual/bin/python3 manage.py makemigrations
   (virtual) $ sudo ../virtual/bin/python3 manage.py migrate
   (virtual) $ sudo ../virtual/bin/python3 manage.py runserver
   ```

   * This should get the server running.
-The address to the website will be displayed in the terminal
+The address to the website will be displayed in the terminal.
-  * Open the http- web address in a browser (preferably Mozilla Firefox)
+  * Open the http web address in a browser (preferably Mozilla Firefox).
-  * The website can be navigated from here on
+  * The website can be navigated from here on.
-  * Hit (ctr+C) in the teminal to stop the server
+  * Hit `ctr+c` in the teminal to stop the server.

 ### Running the TestCases
-  - Continue the steps here after "Setting up the environment"
+  To run the automated test cases,
   ```
   (virtual) $ sudo python3 manage.py test
   ```
-  OR
+  **Or**
   ```
   (virtual) $ sudo ../virtual/bin/python3 manage.py test
   ```